PipesAndFiltersProject/ProcessorNode/README.md

 The basic usage of ProcessorNode includes:

-1. Implementing application specific extension(s) of DataItem classes by subclassing DataItem.
-DataItem is an abstraction of *data* handled by the Nodes.
+1. Implementing application specific extension(s) of `DataItem` classes by subclassing `DataItem`. `DataItem` is an abstraction of *data* handled by the Nodes.
-2. Implementing application specific *data handlers* by extending the DataHandler class,
+2. Implementing application specific *data handlers* by extending the `DataHandler` class,
-3. Configuring the Node using a *configuration file', including ProcessorNode level configuration items as well as application specific configurations,
+3. Configuring the Node using a *configuration file*, including configuration items known by ProcessorNode, as well as application specific configurations,
-2. Creating a ProcessorNode object,
+2. Creating a `ProcessorNode` object,
 3. Calling ProcessorNode's `configure` passing the configuration file as a parameter,
 4. Adding *handlers* implemented in step 2 to handle application specific data items implemented in step 1.
-    * see DataHandler and extensions of it from DirWatcher as examples)
+    * see `DataHandler` and extensions of it from DirWatcher as examples,
-5. Calling ProcessorNode.start() to begin processing incoming/outgoing data packages according to application specific implementation.
+5. Calling ProcessorNode's `start()` to begin processing incoming/outgoing data packages according to application specific implementation.

 ### Example project